COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Implementation details

 \subsection{Training Objectives}

-We adopt a two-stage training scheme that first aligns the underlying geometry and then optimizes BRDF and lighting through inverse rendering.
+We adopt a two-stage training scheme: geometric coupling in the first stage, followed by inverse PBR in the second stage.

+In the geometric coupling stage, an SDF and a relightable 3DGS are jointly optimized through depth and normal alignment with alternating updates for stable training.
+Accordingly, the total geometry loss is:

-We begin by defining a bidirectional depth supervision strategy, where the depth maps rendered from each representation are used to guide the other.
-Specifically, we apply an $\mathcal{L}_1$ loss between the predicted depth from SDF and the depth rendered from 3DGS, and vice versa.
-This coarse-level alignment allows both representations to share a common global geometry structure:
+We first define a cross-representation depth consistency loss, which align the depth maps rendered from the SDF and the geometry-constrained relightable 3DGS using an $\mathcal{L}_1$ loss.
+This coarse alignment encourages the two representations to converge to a shared geometric structure: